artworked-de/django-galera/README.rst

             'USER': 'db_username',
             'PASSWORD': 'db_password',
             'OPTIONS': {
+                'disable_update_can_self_select': True,  # fixes issues with large updates leading to excessive locking and crashes
-                'failover_enable': True,  # enable transparent failover with transaction replay 'failover_history_limit': 1000,  # disable replay for transactions reaching this limit (saves memory) 'optimistic_transactions': True,  # enable optimistic transaction execution on secondary node 'wsrep_sync_after_write': True,  # explicitly wait until writes from primary have been applied before reading from secondary
+                'failover_enable': True,  # enable transparent failover with transaction replay 'failover_history_limit': 10000,  # disable replay for transactions reaching this limit (saves memory) 'optimistic_transactions': True,  # enable optimistic transaction execution on secondary node 'wsrep_sync_after_write': True,  # explicitly wait until writes from primary have been applied before reading from secondary
-                'wsrep_sync_use_gtid': False,  # use WSREP_SYNC_UPTO_GTID for syncing secondary node (currently not recommended because of MariaDB issue MDEV-26359)
+                'wsrep_sync_use_gtid': False,  # use WSREP_SYNC_UPTO_GTID for syncing secondary node (currently not recommended because of drifting GTID)
                 # options are also attributes of django.db.connection and can be changed on the fly for the current connection
             },
             'NODES': {